polarfire-soc/polarfire-soc-linux-examples/pdma/README.md

 One task that often needs to be done on devices with FPGA fabrics is transferring large blocks of memory between user space Linux and the fabric.

-Depending on what a designer needs to do, there's more than one technique to achieve this goal.

-Here's one way to do it where the designer can control memory allocation.
+This is one way to do that where the designer can control memory allocation.

 The design pattern used in this example is: